Kneecap (film): Plot

 As Kneecap grow in popularity, they face controversy for promoting anti-social behaviour and outspoken republicanism in their lyrics.
 A dissident republican organisation calling themselves "Radical Republicans Against Drugs" (RRAD) threaten and attack Liam and Naoise.
 The garage containing Kneecap's recording studio and their recorded music is bombed, and the group believe RRAD is responsible.

-With a tight deadline to produce a new track for RTÉ Raidió na Gaeltachta, the group break into the music department of the school where JJ works and record a song overnight using the equipment there.
-The song is initially banned from the radio due to its lyrical content, but after Dolores organises a protest campaign, the song is played on air and becomes a hit.
-With his identity as DJ Próvaí now public, JJ is fired from his teaching job, and Caitlin breaks up with him.
-With little left to lose, after some hesitation, JJ decides to remain a part of Kneecap, despite having announced that he was quitting.
+Facing a tight deadline to produce a new track for RTÉ Raidió na Gaeltachta, the group break into the music department of the school where JJ works and record a song overnight using the equipment there, after which JJ announces he wishes to leave the group.
+The song is initially banned from the radio due to its explicit lyrics, but after Dolores organises a local protest campaign, the song is aired and becomes a hit.
+With his identity as DJ Próvaí now public, JJ is dismissed from his teaching job and Caitlin breaks up with him.
+With little left to lose and after some hesitation, JJ decides to rejoin Kneecap.

-At a major gig, Kneecap publicly humiliate RRAD by playing an audio recording of its members demanding that Liam and Naoise turn in drug money over to them.
-Enraged, an RRAD member in the crowd fires a gun and, in the ensuing chaos, Liam is apprehended by the police and Naoise is captured by the RRAD.
-Police Service of Northern Ireland Detective Ellis, an Ulster Loyalist and Georgia's aunt, viciously beats Liam before revealing that she arranged for the studio to be bombed in an attempt to halt Kneecap's rise to fame, having previously warned JJ and Dolores of the damage it would bring.
-Meanwhile, the RRAD is preparing to kneecap the kidnapped Naoise when Arlo appears on the scene.
-Initially pretending that he intends to punish his son himself.
-Arlo instead shoots the three RRAD members and tells Naoise that he is proud of him and his music.
-He allows himself to be arrested while Liam is grudgingly released from police custody.
+At a major gig, Kneecap publicly humiliate RRAD by playing an audio recording of its members demanding that Liam and Naoise turn drug money over to them.
+Enraged, an RRAD member in the crowd fires a gun and, in the ensuing chaos, Liam is apprehended by the police and Naoise is captured by RRAD.
+PSNI Detective Ellis, an Ulster Loyalist and Georgia's aunt, viciously beats Liam before revealing that she arranged for the studio to be bombed in an attempt to halt Kneecap's rise to fame, having previously warned JJ and Dolores of the damage it would bring.
+Meanwhile, the RRAD prepare to kneecap the kidnapped Naoise when Arlo appears on the scene.
+Initially pretending that he intends to punish his son himself, Arlo instead shoots the three RRAD members (two of whom, as he reveals, work undercover for the MI5 and the "Special Branch", respectively) and tells Naoise that he is proud of him and his music.
+He allows himself to be arrested, while Liam is grudgingly released from police custody.

-Kneecap's music becomes ever more popular despite the Protestant establishment doing everything in their power to stop them.
-Meanwhile, Caitlin continues her political campaign for the Irish Language Act, Dolores is shown singing in a pub (having overcome her agoraphobia), and Georgia and other students of all ages and backgrounds participate in an Irish language class.
+Kneecap's music becomes ever more popular despite Protestant Unionist efforts to stop them.
+Meanwhile, Caitlin continues her political campaign for the Irish Language Act, Dolores is shown singing in a pub, and Georgia and other students of various ages and backgrounds participate in an Irish-language class led by JJ.

 Production

 Jack Tarling and Trevor Birney produce for Mother Tongues and Fine Point Films, respectively.
-Rich Peppiatt wrote and directed the film despite not being an Irish-speaker himself.
-For Peppiatt, it marks his feature film directing debut having previously directed the music video for the band's single, "Guilty Conscience".
+Rich Peppiatt wrote and directed the film despite not being an Irish speaker himself.
+It is his feature film directing debut.
+He previously directed the video for the band's single "Guilty Conscience".
 The band themselves are cast in the film in their acting debuts.
 They feature alongside experienced Irish actors such as Michael Fassbender, Josie Walker and Simone Kirby.
 Principal photography took place on location in Belfast in May 2023.